FAForever/wiki-pages/Play/Learning-Supcom/Intermediate-1v1-Guide.md

 - Nano-Repair / Shield, each faction has either of these options (UEF has both available), great for survivability should your 1v1 game go on for extended time periods.
 - Cybran has access to Stealth on their ACU, which is very common and very useful.
 - Aeon has access to the Sensor upgrade, which is a useful intel upgrade.
+- Seraphim has access to the Restoration Field upgrade, which is useful for aggressive ACU usage, particularly at the T2 stage.

 ### Overcharge
 ### Positioning